bllacovvqso/Algorithm/CZT.md

     }
 }
 ```
-# 3. Convolution with mod, FFT with mod.
+# 3. Convolution with mod, FFT with AVX
 ```cpp
 namespace fft{